 In general, posts with strong captions can help shape your company’s personality and story.
 The key is to craft a copy that encourages engagement and makes people realize they need what you’re offering.

-These four strategies offer a simple and effective way to increase your follower count.
-That said, it can take some time for results to come in if you’re starting from scratch with zero followers.
-That’s because no one knows who you are yet, which makes it hard to get initial followers.
+These four Instagram marketing ideas offer a simple and effective way to strengthen your brand image.
+That said, it can take some time for results to come in if you’re starting from scratch.
+That’s because no one knows who you are yet, which makes it hard to get initial traction.